jomonylw/jomonylw.github.io/content/posts/1728565408053/index.en.md

 ---
-title: 00477 Eternal Freedom from Worry and Stress：Wisdom and Strategies for Long-Term Investing
+title: "00477 Eternal Freedom from Worry and Stress: Wisdom and Strategies for Long-Term Investing"
 date: 2024-07-27
-description: In this session, James shares his investment philosophy, emphasizing the importance of independent thinking and risk management.
-He also answers questions from students on topics such as TQQQ, emergency funds, MAGS fund, and real estate investment.
+description: "In this session, James shares his investment philosophy, emphasizing the importance of independent thinking and risk management.
+He also answers questions from students on topics such as TQQQ, emergency funds, MAGS fund, and real estate investment."
 tags: ["CLEC", "Investment Philosophy", "QQQ", "TQQQ", "Emergency Fund", "Real Estate Investment", "Index Fund", "Mindset", "Risk Management"]
 ---